SmokinCaterpillar/blog/2017_01_22_lightning/lightning.md

 * Daria, of course, knows `R` because she generated it in the first place.
 Consequently, she can settle the payment with Charlie.

-* Daria now tells `R` to Bob and Charlie, and they can settle their open bills of 0.1 BTC with Bob and Alice, respectively.
+* Daria now tells `R` to Bob and Charlie.
+Thus, they can settle their open bills of 0.1 BTC with Bob and Alice, respectively.
 In conclusion, Alice has transferred 0.1 BTC indirectly to Daria via Bob and Charlie.

 What happens in case Daria is uncooperative and does not give `R` to Bob and Charlie?
 Well, she cannot avoid this.
-If she wanted to publish and redeem the transaction from Charlie to her on chain, she has to reveal `R` for the transaction to be mined, viz.
+If she wanted to publish and redeem the transaction from Charlie to her *on chain*, she has to reveal `R` for the transaction to be mined, viz.
 Bob and Charlie get to know `R` anyway.

 And the best part is, the *Lighnting Network* is not coming in the distant future.
 Instead, it is (almost) here.
 You can already buy a [VPN connection](https://news.bitcoin.com/vpn-provider-now-accepts-lightning-network-payments/) with *Lightning* or [top up your phone](https://www.coindesk.com/payment-provider-bitrefill-runs-successful-lightning-transaction-test/).
-Moreover, you can even use Lightning yourself in action, on a testnet, though, at [HTLC.me](https://htlc.me/).
+Moreover, you can even try Lightning yourself in action, on a testnet though, at [HTLC.me](https://htlc.me/).

 However, all *Lightning* implementations are still in a testing phase and undergo development.
 Moreover, some open questions remain: Will the *Lightning Network* lead to a more centralized Bitcoin system?
 Will there be major payment hubs routing everyone's payments?
 The *Lightning Network* would than be in the hands of a few.
 If being banned or censored by the hubs, one would have to turn back to the bare-bone Bitcoin network and bypass *Lightning* with "on chain" transactions.